SSCL on Motor Vehicles from 01.05.2026

 Vehicle Importation

-Covered under Item 25 wording
+Exempted under Item 25 of Part 1A

 Liable under normal importation basis

-Wholesale Sale
+Wholesale & Retail Sale

-Revised under Part IB
+Exempted under Part IB

 8️⃣ Practical Example